Bungie plans years of history for Marathon, shaped by players

-Bungie, creators of Destiny and Halo, have a long-term plan for Marathon, their upcoming extraction shooter.
-Julia Nardin, creative director, confirmed that the story is mapped out for the next few years, but with a twist: the narrative will evolve based on the community's actions.
+Bungie, creators of Destiny and Halo, has a long-term plan for Marathon, their upcoming extraction shooter.
+Julia Nardin, creative director, confirmed that the story is mapped out for the coming years, but with a twist: the narrative will evolve based on community actions.
 The plot is divided into two branches: past events on Tau Ceti IV and the Marathon ship, which are already defined but not fully revealed, and present conflicts between corporations, which will change over time.

 A desolate landscape on Tau Ceti IV with the Marathon ship in the background, two digital narrative branches diverging towards players choosing opposite paths.